 - Find time every week to connect with the past.

 I do hope these slow living tips help you find more joy living slowly.
-For more little ways to enjoy a simpler life have a read of these :
+For more easy ways to enjoy a resilient life read these :

 - Slower Happier Parenting